 Any decision about special guardianship must be viewed in the light of the welfare checklist in Section 1 of the Children Act 1989.
 In addition there are Special Guardianship Regulations 2005 which set out further provisions, particularly in relation to special guardianship support services and the report to the court.
 There is also a summary at the beginning of the Special Guardianship guidance (paragraphs 1-21), based on the Act, and regulations.
 The Act, regulations and statutory guidance need to be read together in order to fully understand the new system.

-Any decision to apply for a Special Guardianship Order should clearly always be based on meeting the needs of the child or young person, but there are particular situations where it might be more appropriate:
+Decisions to apply for a Special Guardianship Order should clearly always be based on meeting the needs of the child or young person, but there are particular situations where it might be more appropriate:

 - Older children and young people in long-term care, as described above, who may wish to retain some legal ties with their birth family and who do not want to be adopted